http://perlmeme.org/howtos/perlfunc/map_function.html

 The

-builds a new list (or hash) with elements derived from the corresponding elements of the original.
+map function is used for transforming lists element-wise: given a list and a code block, map builds a new list (or hash) with elements derived from the corresponding elements of the original.

 The basic syntax is